Doub Farm

-The 149-acre property is mostly farm land and pasture.
-It includes a large number of field stone rock walls (stone fences) in excellent condition.
-Many wooded tree lines and hedgerows follow field lines depicted on old Civil War-era map sketches.
+The 149 acre property is mostly farmland and pasture.
+It includes a large number of fieldstone rock walls (stone fences) in excellent condition.
+Many wooded tree lines and hedgerows follow field lines depicted on old Civil War–era map sketches.
 The remnants of many old roadways also remain, evidenced by stonework, fences, tree lines, and bridge abutments.
 The field lines include numerous large black walnut, hackberry, black locust, honey locust, chinquapin oak, and eastern redcedar trees.
 The western side of the property is a steep hill which old photos from the 1930s show as farmed but which are now wooded.
 A well-preserved abandoned roadway follows a sunken course along the western perimeter of the property.
 A few osage orange trees remain near the roadway and drop their large green tennis ball sized fruits on the ground.
-The eastern part of the property is a roughly 30-acre tract of pasture land that contains multiple scattered small woodlots, most of which surround abrupt rock outcrops of 20 feet or more.
+The eastern part of the property is a roughly 30 acre tract of pasture land that contains multiple scattered small woodlots, most of which surround abrupt rock outcrops of 20 ft or more.
 These woodlots, which also show up on 1930s-era aerial photos, are dominated by very large red and white oaks, hickories, and other deciduous trees that may be remnants of virgin tree cover.
-Regrettably, several large white ash trees in the woodlots are presently dead or dying from emerald ash borer.
+Several large white ash trees in the woodlots are presently dead or dying from emerald ash borer.
 Several other areas of rock outcroppings support dense patches of eastern redcedar.
 The Doub Farm pastures, combined with the similar pastures on the adjoining Baker Farm, provide some of the best remaining grassland bird habitat in a region where much of that habitat has been lost to plowing, urbanization, and forest succession.
 Many honeylocust trees are scattered throughout the pastures; these thorny trees appear to be favored by cattle that browse competing non-thorny tree saplings.